Jeff20151/personal_website/index.md

   - Startup research
 ---

-# Startups × Capital × Art × Research
+# Startups × Capital × Research × Product

 When AI redefines labor and gene editing rewrites what life can be, single-track careers feel insufficient.
-I’m building at the intersections—braiding startup speed, artistic empathy, and research rigor to surface answers that actually move people forward.
+I’m building at the intersections—braiding startup speed, narrative empathy, and research rigor to surface answers that actually move people forward.

 ---